 Being an advocate is about speaking up on behalf of your child — asking questions, raising concerns, asking for help — and teaching them to speak up, too.
 Doing those things can be uncomfortable for some parents and caregivers, for many different reasons.

-Have you ever wondered if you should—or can—speak up about something that’s happening at school?
-When things aren’t going well at school, you are your child’s voice.
+But when things aren’t going well at school, you are a voice for your child.
 You know your child’s strengths, challenges, and interests.
 Advocating helps make sure your child has the support to thrive.

 Here are eight tips to help you advocate for your child at school.

 1. Understand what it means to advocate.